skye2k2/triple-triad/README.md

 - Add all extended game rule options (Open, Chain, Plus)
 - Stress tester script, to see how many active games can run at a time, and limit games to that upper bound, to ensure a minimum performance level (https://stackoverflow.com/a/16426868/5334305)
 - See about adding to https://www.crazygames.com/c/io
-- Create AI bot node clients, and allow player to choose to wait for a human or have a bot opponent
 - Allow page refresh without quitting match
 - Add minimal analytics (number of players/matches/final score)
 - Add fun Final Fantasy VIII facts to push to clients while waiting for a game